Bachelor of Liberal Studies

 Michael J. Connolly is professor of history in the department of history and philosophy.
 His teaching and research involve the politics and political economy of nineteenth century America.

 As a Europeanist, I teach the survey courses in European history and the history of Western thought and values.

 Professor of History

-Teaching history classes full time.
-I also serve on a number of PNW committees.
+Saul Lerner teaches history classes full time, as well as serves on a number of PNW committees.